Getting Started with OpenVCAD#

 viz.Render(root, pv.default_materials)

-Leaf Level Handling: Leaf Handling
+Leaf Handling

-Lesson 8: Coordinate Spaces
+Lesson 8: Coordinate Spaces#

 All attributes operate in the local space of the node they are assigned to.
 That means if you move/rotate a node containing an attribute, the attribute will translate/rotate with the geometry!